 To Obtain A Permit

-An application for a parade, house move or street closure permit may be obtained from the City Traffic Engineering Department, 2100 Seymour Hwy. by phone at (940)761-7640 or by clicking on to the permit application links at the top of the page.
+An application for a parade, house move or street closure permit may be obtained from the City Traffic Engineering Department, 2100 Seymour Hwy., by phone at (940)761-7640 or by clicking on to the permit application links at the top of the page.
 An application must be turned in two weeks prior to the event to get the $25.00 permit fee, as of March 20th, 2017.
 If the application is turned in less than two weeks, there will be a $50.00 permit fee as of May 1, 2018.
 There is a $250.00 refundable deposit for the use of barricades or cones and $1000.00 refundable fee for the use of the barricade trailer.

 Standards for Permit Issuance

 Each application is reviewed for public safety compliance and is issued only when the following criteria are established:

 - The event will not substantially interrupt the safe and orderly movement of traffic.